CS571-S23/hw4/README.md

  - 6 columns of students is shown on `xl` devices

 You can re-size your browser window to test this.

-**Note:** You don't need to install Bootstrap or React-Bootstrap; you just need to use it!
-I have installed it for you already.

 ![Step 3: Formatting Student Data](figures/step3.png)